zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-web-teamwork-git.md

 - Command-visualization connection
   - git add
 - Functional routine pathway
-- #YourActionsMatter Bullshitting doesn't count, now, today, 2021/8/9, you must write your own mental model in draw.io and send it to your partner
+-  Bullshitting doesn't count, you must write your own mental model in draw.io and send it to your partner

 ## OMG, I accidentally discarded changes of tons of features